Antoni Gaudi: Inspired by Nature

 by | Jun 22, 2023 | Features

 Ever had a silly dream with funny buildings of twisted pillars and flower-shaped steeples?
 Such a dreamy and almost fantastical structure is what Antoni Gaudi’s architecture portfolio was made of.
-This artist feature explores how the famous Spanish architect Antoni Gaudi was inspired by nature to produce some of the most iconic buildings in the world.
+This artist feature explores how the famous Spanish architect Antoni Gaudi was inspired by nature to produce some of the most whimsical buildings in the world.

 Antoni Gaudi passed away at 74 leaving some of his work on the Sagrada Familia incomplete.
 This is the largest unfinished Catholic Church and construction is likely to finish by 2026 with the building instructions left by Gaudi himself.